ValleyAudio/ValleyRackFree/README.md

 ### Installation

-Download and extract the .zip file from this git repository, then place the extracted folder in:
+Download and extract the .zip file from this git repository under releases, then place the extracted folder in:

 	Mac - ~/Documents/Rack/plugins
+	Windows /My Documents/Rack/plugins

 ## Usage